 Today’s CSPM with context include the features of basic CSPMs as listed above, while also:

 Today’s CSPM approach enforces granular access control based on a user's identity and the context of the request.
-However, they have another shortcoming by excluding non-human identities.
-This is a major problem when considering the rapid proliferation of non-human identities in the modern enterprise (e.g., bots).
+However, they have another shortcoming by excluding non-person identities.
+This is a major problem when considering the rapid proliferation of non-person identities in the modern enterprise (e.g., bots).

 So, why is intelligent CSPM necessary?